hyperledger/iroha-2-docs/README.md

 ### Compatibility matrix

+**Note:** configuring this is **required**.

 The SDK Compatibility Matrix provides an insightful look into the interoperability of various stories across multiple SDKs within Hyperledger Iroha 2.

-The underlying data for the matrix is actively sourced from our backend "SDK Compatibility Matrix Service", ensuring up-to-date and precise data representation at all times.

-To access the SDK Compatibility Matrix directly, you can set the following environment variable:
+The underlying data for the matrix is sourced from a [backend service](https://github.com/soramitsu/iroha2-docs-compat-matrix-service), ensuring low-latency response with preprocessed data.
+To configure access to the service (e.g. deployed at `https://docs-compat.iroha2.tachi.soramitsu.co.jp`), set the following environment variable:

 ```
 VITE_COMPAT_MATRIX_URL=https://docs-compat.iroha2.tachi.soramitsu.co.jp/compat-matrix
 ```